How to Respond When a Player Gets Hurt: 6 Easy Steps

 It is day three of your summer sports camp.
 A 9-year-old takes a hard fall during a relay race and comes up holding her arm.
 She is crying.
-Her coach is trying to keep her calm.
+Her coach tries to keep her calm.
 Other campers are watching.
-And you, the camp director, need to know exactly what to do next.
+And you, the camp director, need to know exactly what to do when a player gets hurt.

 Injuries happen in youth sports.
-That is not a question of if but when.
-What separates a well-run camp from a disorganized one is how the adults respond in that moment.
-After more than 50 years of protecting youth sports programs at Bene-Marc Youth Sports Insurance, we have seen that the camps with a clear plan handle these situations faster, calmer, and with better outcomes for everyone.
+It is not a question of if, but when.
+So what separates a well-run camp from a chaotic one?
+It is how the adults respond in the moment.
+After more than 50 years protecting youth sports programs at Bene-Marc Youth Sports Insurance, we have learned a simple truth.
+The camps with a plan handle these moments faster and calmer, with better outcomes for everyone.

 Here are six steps every camp director should follow when a player gets hurt.

-Do not let them walk it off.
-Do not wait to see if it gets better.
+First, do not let them walk it off.
+Do not wait to see if it improves.
 If a camper shows any sign of injury, pull them from the activity right away.
-Move them to a shaded, comfortable area and keep them calm.
+Then move them to a shaded, comfortable spot and keep them calm.

-This applies to visible injuries like a twisted ankle and to less obvious ones like dizziness or nausea after a collision.
+This applies to visible injuries, like a twisted ankle.
+It also applies to quiet ones, like dizziness or nausea after a collision.
 When in doubt, sit them out.

-2. Administer first aid and assess the situation
+2. Give first aid and assess the situation

-Every camp should have at least one person on-site who is trained in basic first aid and CPR.
-Apply ice, clean and bandage minor wounds, and assess whether the injury requires professional medical attention.
+Next, every camp should have at least one person on-site trained in basic first aid and CPR.
+That person can apply ice, clean and bandage minor wounds, and judge whether the injury needs professional care.

-For serious injuries, head injuries, suspected fractures, difficulty breathing, or loss of consciousness, call 911 immediately.
-Do not attempt to diagnose or treat anything beyond basic first aid.
+For serious cases, call 911 right away.
+That includes head injuries, suspected fractures, trouble breathing, or loss of consciousness.
+However, do not try to diagnose or treat anything beyond basic first aid.

 3. Contact the parents or guardians

-Call the child’s emergency contact as soon as possible.
-Be clear about what happened, what you observed, and what steps you have taken.
-Stay calm, factual, and compassionate.
-Parents want to know their child is being taken care of.
+Then call the child’s emergency contact as soon as you can.
+Be clear about what happened, what you saw, and what you have done.
+Above all, stay calm, factual, and kind.
+After all, parents simply want to know their child is in good hands.

-Have your emergency contact forms organized and accessible before camp starts, not buried in a folder in your car.
+For this reason, keep your emergency contact forms organized and within reach before camp starts.
+Do not bury them in a folder in your car.

 4. Document everything

-Write down what happened while it is still fresh.
-Include the date, time, location, names of the people involved, what activity was taking place, and what the injury looked like.
-Note the names of any witnesses.
+Now write down what happened while it is fresh.
+Include the date, time, and location.
+Note the names of the people involved, which activity they were doing, and what the injury looked like.
+Also list any witnesses.

-Good documentation protects the camper, protects your organization, and makes the insurance claims process much smoother if a claim needs to be filed.
+Good documentation protects the camper and your organization.
+Moreover, it makes the claims process much smoother whenever a player gets hurt and you need to file.

 5. File an insurance claim promptly

-If the injury requires medical treatment, contact your insurance provider to begin the claims process.
-The sooner you file, the sooner the family can get help with medical expenses.
+If the injury needs medical treatment, contact your insurance provider to start the claim.
+The sooner you file, the sooner the family gets help with medical costs.

-If your camp carries excess accident medical coverage through Bene-Marc Youth Sports Insurance, this coverage helps pay for the participant’s medical bills beyond what the family’s health insurance covers.
-If the family does not have health insurance, it can serve as primary coverage.
+For example, if your camp carries excess accident medical coverage through Bene-Marc Youth Sports Insurance, that coverage helps pay the participant’s bills beyond the family’s health plan.
+And if the family has no health insurance, it can serve as primary coverage.
+New to this?
+Our guide on how to insure a youth sports team covers the basics.

 As Kendrick Hilburn, one of our clients, shared, “Bene-Marc Youth Sports Insurance has exceptional customer service, they are friendly and always eager to help.
 You will always get a live person to help you with any questions or concerns.”

-Let’s say you are a first-year camp director running a week-long multi-sport camp for kids ages 6 to 12.
+Picture a first-year camp director running a week-long multi-sport camp for kids ages 6 to 12.
 On Wednesday, two kids collide during a soccer drill.
 One has a cut above his eye that needs stitches.
-You follow the protocol: remove both kids from the field, administer first aid, call the parents, and document the incident.
-The family takes the child to urgent care, and you file the claim with your insurance provider that same afternoon.
+So you follow the protocol.
+You remove both kids from the field, give first aid, call the parents, and document the incident.
+Then the family heads to urgent care, and you file the claim that same afternoon.

-Because your camp has the right coverage in place, the family’s medical costs are covered, and your camp continues without disruption.
+Because your camp had the right coverage, that coverage paid the family’s medical costs, and camp continued without disruption.
 That is the difference preparation makes.

 Call us at 800-247-1734 or visit bene-marc.com.
 A real person will answer the phone.